dom6/sandhill-hoa/2021-07-15-south-district-dev-plan.md

 Mark: Form vs Use?
 I still need to wrap my head around it.
 Please present something that helps us understand it.
 If I build a house, I could put a business in it as I understand it.

+Anne: Send an email if you have specific questions.
+Mike: I met with Opticos, this has come a long way and I'm impressed with what you've done.
+Susan: The land that has been cleared on the South side by Keokuk, what's planned.
+Mike: Kwik Star is going in there.
+I'm happy about that they have some great baked goods.
+They plan to be done by December.